hajjiinnn/startup/README.md

 ```
 ## Attributes

 Every HTML element may have attributes.
 Attributes describe the specific details of the element.
 For example, the `id` attribute gives a unique ID to the element so that you can distinguish it from other elements.
 The `class` attribute is another common element attribute that designates the element as being classified into a named group of elements.
 Attributes are written inside the element tag with a name followed by an optional value.
-You can use either single quotes (`'`) or double quotes (`"`) to delimit attribute values.
+You can use single quotes or double quotes to delimit attribute values.

 ```html
 <p id="hello" class="greeting">Hello world</p>
 ```

 ## Hyperlinks

-One of the core features that made the web so successful was the ability to create hyperlinks that take you from one page to another another with a simple click.
-A hyperlink in HTML is represented with an anchor (`a`) element that has an attribute containing the address of the hyperlink reference (`href`).
-A hyperlink to BYU's home page looks like this:

 ```html
 <a href="https://byu.edu">Go to the Y</a>